Garvit117/capstone1/README.md

-import pandas as pd
-from pyspark.sql import SparkSession from pyspark.sql.functions import col, when, count from pyspark.sql import functions as F
+from pyspark.sql import SparkSession from pyspark.sql.functions import col, when, count, first from pyspark.sql import functions as F

 # Initialize Spark session with Hive support